-A bicycle can be your ride for more than a simple trip for getting the groceries or a short commute of 10 kilometers.
+A bicycle is a cyclist’s most important possession.
 Some cyclists and hobbyists use bicycles to travel all over the world, riding hundreds of kilometers every day.
 Professionals surely do, but they are another story.

 If you wanted to go the distance, for example, a 1000 kilometer journey to become initiated, there are some things you should do to prepare.
 This preparation involves the bicycle, as well as mandatory gear that should be brought along.